gtoemen/Seminar_Replication_Study/README.md

 ## Experiment Replication of Process Prediction Models using Attention Mechanisms
-This directory contains code used to replicate the following study:
+This repository contains code used to replicate the following study:

 `Building Interpretable Models for Business Process Prediction using Shared and Specialised Attention Mechanisms`, by Bemali Wickramanayakea, Zhipeng Hea, Chun Ouyanga, Catarina Moreiraa, Yue Xua, and Renuka Sindhgatta